sourcegraph/about/handbook/engineering/cloud/index.md

 #### Milestones

 1. The Sourcegraph organization and team members can add public code from GitHub.com, GitLab.com, and Bitbucket Cloud.
+    - Make it work:
         - Code is indexed.
-    - It's easy to search over only their code (vs all public code).
+        - It's possible to search over only their code (vs all public code).
 1. Any user can add public code from GitHub.com, GitLab.com, and Bitbucket Cloud.
+    - Make is usable:
         - Adding your repos with a nice UI flow that leverages the OAuth tokens from signing up with the code host, where you can select repositories easily.
         - Repo syncing progress is clear to the user and doesn’t take too long.
         - Progress on repo indexing is clear to the user and doesn’t take too long.
+        - UX problems to solve (WIP):
+            - How do users know they are searching over their code vs. all Cloud code?
+            - How do we communicate status to users?
+    - Make it fast: TODO
+    - Make it scale: TODO
 1. The Sourcegraph organization and team members can add private code to Sourcegraph Cloud.
+    - Make it work:
         - No plaintext tokens or secrets anywhere (including gitserver .git/config remotes).
         - All private repository content are only decryptable by Sourcegraph services.
             - Gitserver.
             - Searcher and code intel caches.
             - Any other service that needs access to repository contents needs to be able to decrypt what it needs on the fly.
 1. Any user or organization can add private code to Sourcegraph Cloud for free before it's GA.
+    - Make it usable:
         - Authorization from code hosts is enforced (e.g., organizations, teams).
+        - TODO
+    - Make it fast: TODO
 1. Sourcegraph Cloud is Generally Available (GA).
+    - Make it scale:
         - Abuse protection: API rate limiting, DDoS mitigation, limiting user accounts.
         - Scalable syncing of permissions, repos, changesets.
         - High availability, SLOs, etc.
         - Billing and subscriptions.
-        - Based on size (i.e. GB) of all repositories and selected feature set.

 ### Backend infrastructure

 Backend infrastructure goals are ad hoc as requests come up from customers or other teams.
 The Cloud team is responsible for scheduling and prioritizing these requests as they come up.
+See the [roadmap](../../product/roadmap.md#cloud) for planned items.

 ## Contact